bratwursted/swapi-swift/README.md

 - `GraphService` defines a protocol for helper classes that fill out the object graph for resources such as films, people and planets. `MockGraphDataService` is an implementation conforming to `SwapiService` that can be used to supply mock data for SwiftUI previews and unit tests.

+### API Files

+For users of [Paw](https://paw.cloud), an API tool for Macs, the repo includes a `.paw` file so you can interact with the Star Wars API and inspect the API responses.
+There is also a `swapi.json` file that can be imported into [Postman](https://www.getpostman.com).

 ### Questions and Feature Requests

 If you run into problems, find bugs, or would like to request a new feature, feel free to [open an issue](https://github.com/bratwursted/swapi-swift/issues).
 If you'd like to contribute, put up a [pull request](https://github.com/bratwursted/swapi-swift/pulls) :tada:.